-Group uses the latest technology and the latest technology processes that meet environmental standards and help reduce the negative impact on the environment.
-In 2011 the Group reduced the water consumption by about 14 percent, the usage of electricity remained at the same level as in 2010.
+Group uses the latest technology and the latest technology processes that meet environmental standards and help reduce the negative impact on the environment (for example, the Group uses the paper packaging materials instead of plastic in most of its stores).
+In 2013 the Group decreased the water consumption by almost 5 percent, when the number of employees increased.
+The usage of electricity and heat energy increased proportionally to increasy of store area.